Strictly a One-Eyed Jack: Songs

 "I Always Lie to Strangers," which Mellencamp teased a one-minute snippet of on his website on February 3, 2021, is a slow piano ballad that Mellencamp was inspired to write after finding out that the average person hears several hundred lies a day, and tells about 150 of their own.
 He told the Associated Press: "You're watching television, you're watching false advertising.
 You're watching the news—I don't care which side of the rope you swing on — you're hearing lies.
 If you go to church, you hear lies."

 He expounded further to Forbes: "The first song on the record is a song called 'I Always Lie To Strangers.'
 And I thought, 'Well, I don't really do that, but I guess maybe I do.
 And I guess maybe everybody does.'
 And then I did a little research.
 The average person hears 300 or 400 lies a day and will tell 150 himself and not even know it.
 'Cause you turn the news on, you get lies.
 You turn advertising on, you get lies.
 You talk to people, they lie to you.
 Even as simple as, 'How are you doing today?'
 'I'm doing great.'
 No, they're not, but they say it anyway.
 So it was just that simple of the thought that led to that song."

 "Driving in the Rain," a euphemism Mellencamp's grandfather used to warn a young Mellencamp when he was living dangerously, was inspired by the COVID-19 pandemic.
 “That’s an old term,” Mellencamp told the Washington Post of "Driving in the Rain".
 "My grandfather used to tell me, 'John, you better be careful or you'll be driving in the rain soon,' which means you're getting into dangerous territory."
+Rolling Stone magazine wrote: "On the most movingly lovely song, 'Driving in the Rain,' fiddles drone gorgeously over a gentle country lope as Mellencamp amiably growls 'And the days scurry by so fast/I finally see myself and laugh, noticing the change,' a little like Louis Armstrong fronting Son Volt."